Bev is a professional musician and music teacher, who has spent more than thirty years teaching, encouraging and mentoring folk musicians of all ages.

-Bev has taught music privately for many years, and currently offers private tuition on whistle and flute both in-person and via Skype.
+Bev has taught music privately for many years, and currently offers private tuition on whistle and flute both in-person and via Zoom and Skype.
 She teaches a popular weekly Irish music class for adults, is a regular workshop leader for Folkus, and is increasingly in-demand to lead workshops at folk festivals (including Ireby Festival and Settle Folk Gathering).
-For the past three years she has been teaching tin whistle and flute to children in Barrow-in-Furness as part of the Folk First project, and in primary schools as a freelancer with Cumbria Music Service.
+For the past few years she has been teaching tin whistle and flute to children in Barrow-in-Furness as part of the Folk First project, and in primary schools as a freelancer with Cumbria Music Service.

 Follow the links below to find out more about Bev’s teaching.

 Gift certificates for online tuition on tin whistle or Irish flute available!
 A unique gift for family and friends.
 Book one lesson or a series of lessons – £25 per lesson.
 Contact Bev for more details.
 Bev Whelan is a professional musician and music teacher, who has spent more than thirty years teaching, encouraging and … Continue reading Online Tuition – Irish flute and tin whistle

 Bev has run a very popular multi-instrumental Irish tunes class and slow session in Lancaster for more than four years.
 It meets on Monday afternoons, and new members are always welcome!
 Currently the class is not meeting in-person due to the coronavirus pandemic.
 Instead, Bev is running regular slow sessions on Zoom, and creating occasional … Continue reading Irish Tunes Class and Slow Session